kelloggm/cs-490-website/about.md

     * Twilio’s Programmable Video API
     * Postman

-## Final Exam
+## Exams

+There are two exams in this course:
+* a mid-term, which is held in class about halfway through the semester (worth 10% of your course grade)
+* a final exam, which is held during the university-scheduled final exam slot (worth 15% of your course grade)

-The final exam will be held during the last regular class meeting of the semester.
-It will cover a range of topics discussed in lecture and/or in the mandatory readings, from any time during the semester.
+Both exams will cover a range of topics discussed in lecture and/or in the mandatory readings, from any time during the semester up to the point when the exam is held.
 The exam will be comprehensive, covering many of the topics we discuss; I may ask about anything we covered in class or that you were supposed to read.
 The exam will be conducted in person.
-Contact the course staff privately via email if you are not able to attend for any reason (e.g., you are sick) and we will arrange an alternative.
+Contact the course staff privately via email if you are not able to attend for any reason (e.g., you are sick or need special accommodations) and we will arrange an alternative.
+See the [exams page](../exam) for more information.

 # Collaboration Policy